CarsonSlovoka/old-home/content/social/stackoverflow/so-vote.md

 [Javascript - Copy string to clipboard as text/html]: https://stackoverflow.com/a/74216984/9935654
 [Powershell 7 Byte encoding an image file]: https://stackoverflow.com/a/63782608/9935654
 [powershell max/first/aggregate functions]: https://stackoverflow.com/a/19170783/9935654
+[How to find a desktop window (by window name) in Windows 8.1 Update 2 OS, using the Win32 API FindWindow() in PowerShell environment?]: https://stackoverflow.com/a/76628227/9935654
+[Does Go have standard Err variables?]: https://stackoverflow.com/a/30178766/9935654

 {{< /table/bootstrap-table >}}